 World Soil Day: History

 In 2002, the International Union of Soil Sciences recommended to celebrate World Soil Day annually on 5 December.
 Also, FAO supported the formal establishment of World Soil Day as a global awareness-raising platform under the leadership of the Kingdom of Thailand and within the framework of the Global Soil Partnership.
-The conference of FAO was unanimously endorsed World Soil Day in June 2013 and requested its official adoption at the 68th UN General Assembly.
-In December 2013, UN General Assembly at the 68th session declared 5 December as World Soil Day.
-The first World Soil Day was celebrated on 5 December, 2014.
+The conference of FAO unanimously endorsed World Soil Day in June 2013 and requested its official adoption at the 68th UN General Assembly.
+In December 2013, the UN General Assembly at the 68th session declared 5 December as World Soil Day.
+The first World Soil Day was celebrated on 5 December 2014.

 Do you know why is 5 December chosen as World Soil Day?